SmartBear/readyapi4j/README.md

 Tutorial in the Ready!
 API TestServer documentation:
 [Creating Code-Based Recipes: Tutorial](http://readyapi.smartbear.com/testserver/tutorials/code_based/start)

-The [TestServer Samples Project](https://github.com/SmartBear/ready-api-testserver-samples) here on GitHub contains a number of JUnit and CucumberJVM samples using this library.
+The [samples submodule](modules/samples) here on GitHub contains a number of samples for Java, Groovy and Maven.

 ## Learn More about TestServer